aaronsaray/aaronsaray.com/_posts/2008-09-29-php-spl-autoload-3-simple-rules-you-must-follow.markdown

 }
 ```

-**You cannot do this if you want to successfully use SPL autoload!**  Remember, now its possible to add in more autload functions.
+**You cannot do this if you want to successfully use SPL autoload!**  Remember, now its possible to add in more autoload functions.
 Your surrounding framework code should be able to handle the error correctly if all the autoload functions fail to include the proper file.

 Lets add to our example.